|Host Institution:||Semester, Academic Year, and Summer programs:

 Located 1 hour from Naples and a half hour from Pompeii, and with bus, train, and ferry transportation nearby, you can easily explore southern Europe and everything it has to offer.

-Internships are available in Hospitality/Tourism, Event Planning, Communications, Management, Marketing, Architecture, Naval Engineering, and Production.
+Internship opportunities are available in Architecture, Business Administration, Civic Engagement Communications, Creative Writing, Culinary Arts, Education, English, Environmental Studies, Hospitality and Tourism, Fitness Management, Italian Studies, Journalism, Music and Music Technology, Nutrition, Pharmaceutical Science, Social Work, Veterinary Science, and Visual Arts.
 Pass/fail credit is earned with the completion of the internship requirements and factor into the total number of credits a student is allowed to take during their academic term.
 For full details about Semester and Summer Internships in Sorrento, Italy, as well as examples of past placements, please click here!

-Semester programs include 3 day excursions, and summer programs include 1 day excursion.
+Semester and summer programs each include 1 day excursion.
 Destinations vary by term.
 Past terms have included trips to Naples, the Amalfi Coast, as well as the following: